Questions about purchasing bicycles and parts

 - 3 snapped spokes.

 - he blamed me for riding in the wet and didn't dry them properly.
-WT??
+Say What?

 - short unhelpful replies.